effekseer/docs_tool/source/en/ToolReference/rendererCommon.md

 <iframe src='../../Effects/viewer_ja.html#References/BasicRender/render_file.efkefc'></iframe>

-### Texture (color/distortion)

-Sets the color image or distortion image to be used for displaying the particle.
-As the name suggests, for the color image, the image/pattern/etc will displayed almost exactly as it appears in the source.
-In most cases, you will use color images.
-As for the distorted image, we will explain this further below in the distortion section.

 ### Blend

 Specifies the method of alpha blending applied when displaying the particle.
 This controls how drawn images will be composited when they are on top of each other, such as translucency, addition, or subtraction.